Keeping Kids Safe Online

 Recent studies show that one in seven youngsters has experienced unwanted sexual solicitations online.
 One in three has been exposed to unwanted sexual material online.
 One in 11 has been harassed or bullied online.

 And as we all know, these are only some of the dangers that our kids face while surfing the Internet.
 How can we simultaneously protect them from these threats and enable them to take advantage of the positive things the web has to offer?

 In addition to investigating online crimes targeting children, the FBI works to educate kids and their parents about the Internet, sometimes sending cyber agents to visit schools as well as posting useful resources on our public website.
-We also offer our to schools to help students understand how to recognize, report, and avoid online dangers.
+We also offer our Safe Online Surfing program to schools to help students understand how to recognize, report, and avoid online dangers.

 How it all started.
 The Safe Online Surfing (SOS) program began in our Miami office six years ago, when Special Agent Jim Lewis from one of our cyber squads—who saw first-hand how easily kids could be victimized online—approached a co-worker, Community Outreach Specialist Jeff Green, about his desire to share information about Internet safety with school students.